portasynthinca3/smbus-ssd1306/README.md

   - `I2C_ADAPTER`: adapter number.
 Probably 0, but may be something else.
 Please refer to step 7 in `Setup`
   - `SSD1306_ADDR`: display address.
 Probably `0x3C`, but may also be `0x3D`
   - `SCREEN_SWITCH_PERIOD`: the display will switch between different screens that many seconds apart
-  - `MEDIA_PROVIDER`: application to grab media playback data from using D-Bus
+  - `MEDIA_PROVIDERS`: applications to try grabbing media playback data from using D-Bus
   - `ACCESS_DBUS_AS`: uid to access the D-Bus as

 ## Usage